maksimKorzh/go/README.md

 # Known issues
 Since there's no MCTS search, a bare net is vulnerable to tacical blunders, it should not fall into the obvious ladder but a ladder where one stone is in atari might run thinking it can be saved.
+It may also think it's killing a group while on the real deal it's dead, this results in score evaluation jumps.

 # Support / Developers
 Please use github <a href="https://github.com/maksimKorzh/go/issues">issues</a> to communicate.